Mynusjanai/kana_recognition/README.md

 * Fine tune model params for kanji model to achieve higher accuracy
 * Further dive into Tensorboard to view for live modeling (did post model in this notebook)
 * Implement cloud-based modeling using other model techniques.
 Running in the cloud on multiple GPUs will speed up production time and lessen the strain on my work rig
-* Combine datasets in the future to work on an image classification model that can identify the type of character (hiragana, katakana, kanji, romanji, numerals) for capstone
+* Combine datasets in the future to work on an image classification model that can identify the type of character (hiragana, katakana, kanji, romaji, numerals) for capstone
 * Expand model for touchscreen API integration for language education (iOS app) <br><br>

 # References